a-shine/pm-for-startups/deck.md

 ### Project charters

-> A Project charter formally authorizes the existence of a project and provides PM with the authority to apply resources.
+> A project charter formally authorizes the existence of a project and provides PM with the authority to apply resources.

 Notes: